huggingface/transformers/awesome-transformers.md

 ## [djl](https://github.com/deepjavalibrary/djl)

 Deep Java Library (DJL) is an open-source, high-level, engine-agnostic Java framework for deep learning.
-DJL is designed to be easy to get started with and simple to use for Java developers.
+DJL is designed to be easy to get started with and simple to use for developers.
 DJL provides a native Java development experience and functions like any other regular Java library.
+DJL offers [a Java binding](https://github.com/deepjavalibrary/djl/tree/master/extensions/tokenizers) for HuggingFace Tokenizers and easy conversion toolkit for HuggingFace model to deploy in Java.

 Keywords: Java, Framework